justinfagnani/dom-templating-api-proposal/EXPLAINER.md

-`value` can be any "renderable" value that is accepted by a ChildPart, including primitives, TemplateResults, the `nothing` and `noChange` sentinels, and arrays and iterable of renderable values.
+`value` can be any "renderable" value that is accepted by a ChildPart, including primitives, TemplateResults, the `nothing` and `noChange` sentinels, and arrays and iterables of renderable values.

 #### `HTMLTemplateElement.fromStrings()`